This blog post is a part of STEMTalksNC’s ever-expanding General Biology Series. In this post, I’ll be talking about population evolution!

-The Hardy-Weinberg Equation can be used to prove evolution
+The Hardy-Weinberg equation can be used to prove evolution

 The presence of genetic variation does not guarantee that a population will evolve.
 For that to happen, one of the factors that cause evolution must be at work.
 The Hardy-Weinberg principle allows us to test whether evolution is occurring in a population.
-However, we need to understand what a population is.
+However, we need to understand what the population is.

 Gene Pools and Allele Frequencies

 A population is a group of individual’s of the same species that live in the same area and interbreed, producing fertile offspring.
 You can characterize a population’s genetic makeup by describing its gene pool, which consists of all the alleles for all the loci in all individuals of the population.
 Each allele (dominant or recessive) has a frequency (proportion) in the population.
 We usually use “p” to represent the frequency of the dominant allele and we use “q” to represent the frequency of the recessive allele.
 The two frequencies of the alleles will equal to one (p + q = 1)

 The gene pool of a population that is not evolving can be described by the Hardy-Weinberg principle.
 It assesses what the genetic makeup of a population would be if it were not evolving at that locus.
 It states that evolution does not occur when the frequencies of alleles and genotypes in a population will remain constant from generation to generation.
 Only Mendelian segregation and recombination of alleles are at work in this principle.